hrothmar/hrothmar.com/posts/2022-07-20 - Transparent animation using CSS Steps.md

 Note: while 60 frames per second is achievable with step-based animation, it is not recommended due to increased file size [/aside]

-High frames-per-second and retina images work great for short-duration animations, such as the <a title="Twitter Heart Explosion" href="https://medium.com/@chrismabry/how-did-they-do-that-the-twitter-like-animation-2a473b658e43" target="_blank" rel="noopener">Twitter Heart Explosion</a>, but step-based animation does not scale very well into complex animations which require high resolution, or lengthy animations.
+High frames-per-second and retina images work great for short-duration animations, such as the [Twitter Heart Explosion](https://medium.com/@chrismabry/how-did-they-do-that-the-twitter-like-animation-2a473b658e43), but step-based animation does not scale very well into complex animations which require high resolution, or lengthy animations.

 <img src="https://miro.medium.com/max/1400/1*MTZW1G1mE7LSX1CnhTYeHA.png" />